sirudog/node-binstruct/Readme.md

 ## Requirements

-This module requires node 0.6 or better, as it uses the binary type read/write methods on Buffer introduced with node 0.6.
+This module requires node 6.10.2 or better, as it uses ES6 target.

 ## Numeric Types